AdobeDocs/experience-platform.en/help/access-control/abac/overview.md

 ## Attribute-based access control API

 The attribute-based access control API allows you to programmatically manage roles, policies, and products within Platform using APIs.
+For more information see the guide on [using the API to manage attribute-based access control configurations](api/overview.md).

 ## Attribute-based access control in Adobe Experience Platform